FuriousGeorge19/Chitra-Agastya-MIDS-projects-repo/PredictingFlightDelays/Readme.md

 * Flights table: This is a subset of the passenger flight's on-time performance data from 2015 to 2019, taken from the TranStats data collection available from the U.S. Department of Transportation (DOT)
-* Waether table: A weather table  has been pre-downloaded from the National Oceanic and Atmospheric Administration repository  to S3 in the form of  parquet files
+* Weather table: A weather table  has been pre-downloaded from the National Oceanic and Atmospheric Administration repository  to S3 in the form of  parquet files

 The project will be using Spark in Databricks.